yarenty/quotes/src/Ralph_Aldo_Emerson/README.md

 Don't be pushed by your problems.
 Be led by your dreams.
 In my walks, every man I meet is my superior in some way, and in that I learn from him.
 Life is a journey, not a destination.
+If you cannot be free be as free as you can.